 Revenue integrity in healthcare is the process of ensuring that all revenue sources are accurately reported and accounted for.
 This includes but is not limited to patient billing, insurance claims, and reimbursement.

-Improved ASC billing and reimbursement, reduced denials and delays, and increased compliance are just a few benefits to having a strong program in place.
+Improved billing and reimbursement, reduced denials and delays, and increased compliance are just a few benefits to having a strong program in place.

 What is Revenue Integrity?

 Revenue integrity is a comprehensive strategy designed to help healthcare providers detect, prevent and respond to errors, omissions, and inaccuracies in data and revenue.
 Its primary goal is to ensure the accuracy, integrity, and completeness of revenue and data transactions.
 This is done to allow healthcare providers to identify and address any discrepancies quickly.

 Many elements including reimbursement, data analysis, billing, and coding accuracy are all apart of revenue integrity.
 As part of a successful program, healthcare providers should ensure the following: